 My suggestion is that Turo provides a self-service, secure, biometrics-enabled key dispenser device that would satisfy KYC requirements.
 That way the renter doesn’t have to wait for the rentee.

 We rented a 2014 Audi A5.
 It was great!
 It had plenty of room and was very comfortable.
 It was perfect for our needs.
 The host did ask that we fill up with premium gas and bring the car back clean.
+I have since discovered that "bring it back clean" is not a hard and fast Turo rule.
+More of a request from individual hosts.
+I'm sure a clean car is quicker for hosts to turn around for the next rentee.
 I did rinse the exterior with a garden hose the night before drop-off and knocked the sand off the floor mats.
+I applied the "Golden Rule."
 Basically, I treated the car the way I would treat my own.

 Pretty much the reverse of pick-up.
 The host confirmed I just needed to drop it off with gas full and return it as clean as I found it.
 I dropped off my family at the airport and scheduled a Lyft for pickup at the host’s address.
 I drove the car to the host’s address and parked it where I found it, leaving the keys in the center console.
 The Lyft arrived 5 minutes later.
 I was at the airport in plenty of time to join my family waiting for our flight.